bespoke-silicon-group/bsg_sv2v/README.md

 | Wire/Reg Declaration | no_wire_reg_decl_opt   | Takes individual wire and reg declarations and combines them into comma separated multi-variable declarations.     |
 | Always@ Reduction    | no_always_at_redux_opt | Squashes always@ blocks based on sensitivity lists and conditional statements.                                     |
 | Concat Reduction     | no_concat_redux_opt    | Squashes bits in large concats that share the same base bus name.                                                  |

+### Adding Wrapper Module

+BSG SV2V supports adding a wrapper module for the toplevel by using the optional `-wrapper <name>` flag (where `<name>` is the wrapper module name).
+This can be useful when using BSG SV2V in other infrastructure where you would like to control the toplevel module name.
+To determine which module is the toplevel that should be wrapper, the user must define the `DESIGN_NAME` environment variable.
+You can also add the `-wrapper` flag to the `SV2V_OPTIONS` variable inside the Makefile.